JCU Citations for Outstanding Contributions to Student Learning

 - Identify a citation mentor – this might be a previous award recipient.

-- Attend a Citation Nomination Information Session presented by the Directorate of Learning, Teaching and Student Engagement (see Workshops, Events and Registration) or view the most recent presentation and download a copy of the presentation slides.
+- Attend a Citation Nomination Information Session presented by the Directorate of Learning, Teaching and Student Engagement (see Learning and Teaching Workshops and Events) or view the most recent presentation and download a copy of the presentation slides.

 3 - Collate your evidence